 While brute force attacks are guaranteed to eventually find the correct password (given enough time and resources), they can be extremely slow and resource-intensive.
 The time required to crack a password increases exponentially with the length and complexity of the password.

-Defending against brute force attacks involves using strong, unique passwords with a mix of character types (uppercase, lowercase, numbers, and special characters).
-Additionally, implementing account lockout policies, CAPTCHAs, and rate-limiting mechanisms can help to deter automated password-guessing attempts.
+Defending against brute force attacks involves using strong, unique passwords with various character types (uppercase, lowercase, numbers, and special characters).
+Additionally, implementing account lockout policies, CAPTCHAs, and rate-limiting mechanisms can help deter automated password-guessing attempts.

 Hybrid Attacks

 Hybrid attacks combine elements of both dictionary and brute force attacks.
-These attacks use wordlists as a base and then append, prepend, or substitute characters to generate additional password variations.
-Hybrid attacks can be more effective than dictionary attacks alone, as they can target passwords that use common words combined with numbers, special characters, or other variations.
+These attacks use wordlists as a base and append, prepend, or substitute characters to generate additional password variations.
+Hybrid attacks can be more effective than dictionary attacks, targeting passwords that use common words combined with numbers, special characters, or other variations.

 Executing Hybrid Attacks